zhoukaigo/docling-serve/README.md

 The environment variables controlling specifics of the Docling Serve app can be specified with the `DOCLING_SERVE_` prefix:

+- `DOCLING_SERVE_ARTIFACTS_PATH`: if set Docling will use only the local weights of models, for example `/opt/app-root/src/.cache/docling/models`.
 - `DOCLING_SERVE_ENABLE_UI`: If `True`, The Gradio UI will be available at `/ui`.

 Others:

-- `DOCLING_ARTIFACTS_PATH`: if set Docling will use only the local weights of models, for example `/opt/app-root/.cache/docling/cache`.
 - `TESSDATA_PREFIX`: Tesseract data location, example `/usr/share/tesseract/tessdata/`.

 ## Get help and support